Hylozoic/hylo-frontend/README.md

 ### Asset server

 Start it with `npm run start`.
-It watches changes to the Javascript, CSS, and HTML files under `src`, and creates output files in `dist`, which it serves at `localhost:3001` by default.
-You don't access it directly; the [hylo-node](https://github.com/Hylozoic/hylo-node) app will proxy requests to this server as necessary.
+It watches changes to the Javascript, CSS, and HTML files under `src`, and creates output files in `dist`, which it serves at `localhost:1337` by default.

 #### Live Reload